Axway/streams-open-docs/content/en/docs/install/_index.md

 5. Set the [Helm parameter](/docs/install/helm-parameters-reference/#streams-parameters) `streams.serviceArgs.spring.datasource.hikari.maxLifetime` to a value (in seconds) according to the `wait-timeout` value of your MariaDB database.
 For more information, see [Database considerations](/docs/architecture#database-considerations).

-#### Externalized MariaDB credentials
+#### Set external MariaDB credentials

-Passwords are required for Streams microservices to securely connect to Mariadb.

-In order to set your database passwords, you need to create a secret including your passwords, for example:
+Passwords are required for Streams microservices to securely connect to an embedded MariaDB.
+To set your database passwords, you need to create a secret including your passwords, for example:

 ```sh
 export NAMESPACE="my-namespace"